Debt to Income Ratio

-In general, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+In general, underwriting for conventional loans needs a qualifying ratio of 28/36.
+FHA loans are a little less strict, requiring a 29/41 ratio.

-For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, Private Mortgage Insurance - everything that makes up the payment.
+In these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, PMI - everything.

-The second number is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt.
-Recurring debt includes payments on credit cards, auto/boat loans, child support, and the like.
+The second number is what percent of your gross income every month that should be applied to housing costs and recurring debt.
+Recurring debt includes payments on credit cards, car loans, child support, etcetera.

 Examples: